akoroma4749-debug/abk2026msba/README.md

 ## 📂 Folder Guide

+The repository is organized for clarity and reproducibility, with dedicated folders for data, code, models, outputs, and visualization assets.
+Each directory supports a different stage of the drift detection pipeline — from data sourcing and modeling to final presentation materials.

 | Folder | Contents |
 |--------|-----------|
 | `code/` | Core modeling scripts, drift detection logic, and utility functions |